margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 America is a country of people who love nature.
 America is a country of neighborhoods.
 America is a country of trailblazers.
+America is a country of freedom fighters.
+America is a country of stories.

 America is a land of many.